anywhichway/nano-memoize/README.md

 2) Because a single key is generated for all arguments when perhaps only the first argument differs in a call, a lot of extra work is done.
 The `moize` and `micro-memoize` approach adopted by `nano-memoize` is far faster for multiple arguments.

-Along the way we also discovered that fast-memoize is subject to a key generation risk on edge case functions and fixed the flaw.
-The fork is [here](https://github.com/anywhichway/fastmemoize.js).
-We have submitted a [pull request](https://github.com/caiogondim/fast-memoize.js/pull/65).
-See this [Medium article](https://codeburst.io/akeytokeyswhenjavascriptkeysdontmatchab44c81adc87) for details.

 # Usage